-As mentioned in the previous section, the QEI logic generates an UPDN signal, based upon the relationship between Phase A and Phase B. In addition to the output pin, the state of this internal UPDN signal is supplied to a SFR bit, UPDN (QEICON<11>) as a read-only bit.
-To place the state of this signal on an I/O pin, the SFR bit, PCDOUT (QEICON<6>), must be 1.
+As mentioned in the previous section, the QEI logic generates an UPDN signal, based upon the relationship between Phase A and Phase B. In addition to the output pin, the state of this internal UPDN signal is supplied to an SFR bit, UPDN (QEICON<11>), as a read-only bit.